Excerpt of Video Tutorial Transcript

 You can even decide your patients age, gender and what language it speaks.

-Also, you’ll have the option to decide what PCS simulator (ALEX and/or VERA) you wish to run your new patient scenario on.
+Also, you’ll have the option to decide what PCS simulator (Alex and/or Spark) you wish to run your new patient scenario on.

 Next is the Sharing tab, from where you can share your patient with other facilitators or co-workers to either co-author your patient and/ or to use with any PCS they own.

 This is also from where you can assign your own patient to a PCS for Facilitator-Free Simulations.

 On the third tab, you can personalize your Resources.